Pewejekubam/qbd-to-gnucash/prd/accounts/module-prd-accounts-v1.1.0.md

 The module converts QBD accounts into a GnuCash-compatible hierarchy, applying type mappings, enforcing parent-child relationships, and validating compliance with required account types and placeholders.

 ### 4.2 Detailed Behavior
-- Parse `!ACCNT` records from QBD exports.
+- Process `!ACCNT` records as received from the dispatcher; do not parse raw files directly.
 - Apply account type mappings based on config; fallback to placeholders where mappings are missing.
 - Enforce the “1-child” rule: accounts with a single child may have their type promoted to match the child.
 - Handle AR/AP account typing strictly, ensuring only one AR and one AP root account exist.